kitovu-bot/kitovu/docs/usage/create_plugin.rst

      # other setup parameters
  )

-Your need to set :code:`entry_points`.
-There you can list all plugins you implement in this package.
+By setting :code:`entry_points` you can list all plugins you implement in this package.

 `my-example`
   This is the name of the plugin used in the kitovu configuration.